 Download the CA certificate

-Download the appropriate SSL certificate, based on when the Cloud Databases instance was created.
+Download one of the following SSL certificates, based on when the Cloud Databases instance was created:

 For instances created before March 1, 2016, download the SSL certificate from the following URL: